Professional wrestling holds: STS

 Short for "stepover toehold sleeper", this hold is a modified version of an STF in which the wrestler wraps their arm around the neck of the opponent in a sleeper hold instead of pulling back on the head of the opponent.
-Invented by Masahiro Chono.
+Popularised by Masahiro Chono.

 Strangle Hold Alpha

 Essentially a reverse crucifix armbar with neck submission.
-The opponent is on his stomach with the attacker to his side, grabbing the near arm and pulling the opponent on his side before stepping over his head with the same leg (if the attacker grabbed the right arm, he'll step over with the right leg).
-Using that leg as leverage, he'll push the opponent's head downwards and drop to his side so that the opponent must support his own body weight on his squeezed neck.
-The attacker then uses his free leg to complete the reverse crucifix armbar, trying to hyperextend the elbow.
+The opponent is on their stomach with the attacker to their side, grabbing the near arm and pulling the opponent on their side before stepping over their head with the same leg (if the attacker grabbed the right arm, he'll step over with the right leg).
+Using that leg as leverage, he'll push the opponent's head downwards and drop to their side so that the opponent must support their own body weight on their squeezed neck.
+The attacker then uses their free leg to complete the reverse crucifix armbar, trying to hyperextend the elbow.

 Strangle Hold Beta

 Essentially a scissored armbar with neck submission.
-The opponent is on his stomach while the attacker reaches under one of the opponent's arms, locking his hands together.
-The attacker then drops to the side opposite that of the arm that they grabbed (if he grabbed the right arm, he will fall on his left side).
+The opponent is on their stomach while the attacker reaches under one of the opponent's arms, locking their hands together.
+The attacker then drops to the side opposite that of the arm that they grabbed (if they grabbed the right arm, they will fall on their left side).
 The opponent will thus be on their back, with one of the attacker's legs under the victim's upper back and hooking their free arm.
 The attacker throws their other leg over the opponent's trapped arm and then behind the opponent's neck, pushing it forward.
-The attacker can now roll towards his back, creating more pressure on the neck while hyperextending the opponent's arm across his own chest.
+The attacker can now roll towards their back, creating more pressure on the neck while hyperextending the opponent's arm across their own chest.

 Strangle Hold Gamma

 Essentially a step-over armbar with neck submission.
-The opponent is on his back, wrestler standing to his side and reaching down to grab the opponent's far arm, pulling up.
-Wrapping his same leg (if he grabbed the left arm, he will use his left leg) around the back of the opponent's neck (against the back of his knee) and bracing his foot against the front of the other shoulder, he steps over his opponent with his other leg, squatting down.
+The opponent is on their back, wrestler standing to their side and reaching down to grab the opponent's far arm, pulling up.
+Wrapping their same leg (if they grabbed the left arm, they will use their left leg) around the back of the opponent's neck (against the back of their knee) and bracing their foot against the front of the other shoulder, they steps over their opponent with their other leg, squatting down.